Bitcoin Lightning Wallets

 A Bitcoin Lightning wallet is a software that allows you to transact and view your bitcoin balance on the Bitcoin Lightning network.

 These tools come in many shapes, sizes and flavours.
 Below, we do our best to discuss the various tradeoffs inherent to different kinds of wallets, and close with some general recommendations.
-Keep in mind, some of these will not be compatible with Lightning Pay Withdrawals.
+Keep in mind, some of these will not be compatible with some Lightning Pay services, so check out our wallet compatibility article as well.

 Before we begin, because the fees for transactions on the Bitcoin Lightning network are generally inexpensive (with some caveats, see below), we encourage you to try out many of these tools to find out which is right for you.